Why Is Your Peace Lily Dying: Causes and Fixes

 Often, when a peace lily is dying, it is because the natural conditions of the plant are not adequately reproduced.
 This means that one or more environmental circumstances are in conflict with the plant’s needs for survival.

-If the leaves or white flowers of your peace lily are wilting, turning black, brown, or yellow, consider each one of the following plant conditions to determine if it is the cause and how to revive your dying peace lily before it’s too late.
+If the leaves or white flowers of your peace lily are wilting, turning black, brown, or yellow, review the following plant conditions to identify the cause and learn how to revive your peace lily before it’s too late.

 1. Soil Toxicity